-Maria and I had a great time this week at a workshop run by Ola Möller, creator of MethodKit.
+This week Maria and I were invited to take part in a workshop run by Ola Möller, creator of MethodKit.
 Ola was in Brazil running a number of workshops in São Paulo, Rio de Janeiro, Curitiba and Florianopolis, in partnership with Genau Lopes Junior, CEO and founder of Joox, an extremely creative and innovative card printing company.
-We were in São Paulo and the workshop was being hosted by our new friends at PTO de Contato (Point of Contact), a co-working space for freelancers looking for creative spaces in which to work.
+Ola had invited us to review the new decks available, explore ways in which they could be put into practice, and also co-create ideas for future kits.

 Not only are MethodKits now available in Portuguese, but they are now manufactured and delivered in Brazil, reducing costs, delivery times and of course air miles.
 MethodKit have also launched a new Portuguese language website which you can see here: http://br.methodkit.com.
 Note that the kits themselves are currently available to purchase on pre-order, and ship early December.